fhoeben/hsac-fitnesse-docker/README.md

 Both images are preconfigured to start a FitNesse run immediately when started and you are expected to supply a suite to run using a system property value for 'fitnesseSuiteToRun'
 (e.g. `-DfitnesseSuiteToRun=SampleTests.SlimTests.UtilityFixtures`).

-Samples on how use the images can be found in this repo's `buildTest.sh` and `buildSelenium.sh` scripts, which after building the images also run a container based on the newly created image (using wiki content from `src/main/wiki`).
+Samples on how use the images can be found in this repo's `buildTest.sh` and `buildChrome.sh` scripts, which after building the images also run a container based on the newly created image (using wiki content from `src/main/wiki`).

 The images also contain a script to combine test results from multiple test runs in a single report: `htmlReportIndexGenerator.sh`.